Sikorsky S-76 Helicopter, USA

 Two S-76 helicopters were acquired by China Eastern General Aviation Corporation (EGAC) on 1 August 2005 to affirm oil offshore operations in the Bohai Bay area of northern china.

 Two S-76C++ helicopters were acquired by Macau-based Wynn Resorts on 17 October 2006.
-It will be used for VIP transport in the Hong Kong and Macau regions.
 Aero Med Spectrum Health of Grand Rapids, Michigan bought an S-76C++ helicopter from Sikorsky Aircraft Corporation on 17 October 2006.

 Sikorsky Aircraft Corporation signed a contract with Boston MedFlight to supply an S-76C++ helicopter for air medical transports.
 EraMed, LLC operates S-76C++ in place AS-365N2 Dauphin.

 In November 2007 the Royal Household, UK awarded a contract to Sikorsky Aircraft Corporation to provide an S-76C++.
-The S-76C++ entered into service in September 2009.
 It was delivered to the Royal Travel Office on November 2009.

 Development